-To be 100% sure your domain registration is still running, you’re faced with two possibilities: search for your domain registrar email related to your purchase or just shot a quick WHOIS check and get that info in seconds.
-So just go to a website like who.is and write down your domain in:
+To be 100% sure your domain registration is still running, you’re faced with two possibilities: search for your domain registrar email related to your purchase or shoot a quick WHOIS check and get that info in seconds by going to who.is and write down your domain.

-When you hit update or WordPress auto-updates the first step is to put your site into a maintenance mode that makes it inaccessible to users.
-If you are seeing the former of the error messages above then what has happened is that the process has failed before its completion and being brought back out of maintenance mode.
-If you are seeing the latter then something else went wrong during the update procedure or your core WordPress files may have become corrupted for another reason.
+When you hit update or WordPress auto-updates, the first step is to put your site into a maintenance mode that makes it inaccessible to users.
+If you are seeing the former of the error messages above, then what has happened is that the process has failed before its completion and is being brought back out of maintenance mode.
+If you are seeing the latter, then something else went wrong during the update procedure, or your core WordPress files may have become corrupted for another reason.

 a) If you’re seeing the maintenance error message, you should take care of your .maintenance file.

-b) If you’re getting the “Fatal error..” message, it’ll be a matter to manually update your WordPress install.
+b) If you’re getting the “Fatal error..” message, it’ll be a matter of manually updating your WordPress install.

 a) if you’re experiencing issues after a plugin update, disable your plugins and see if your website starts working back normally.

-In that case, you should consider to invest a little more in your hosting provider and opt for a managed WordPress hosting (like our partners WP Engine) or, if you’re a techie guy/gal, set up your own WordPress VPS.
+In that case, you should consider investing a little more in your hosting provider and opt for managed WordPress hosting (like our partners WP Engine) or, if you’re a techie guy/gal, set up your own WordPress VPS.

-But those aren’t you’re only options, specifically, it’s worth looking if your website’s exceeding the allocated PHP memory and increase it to see if the issue gets resolved.
+But those aren’t you’re only options.
+Specifically, it’s worth looking if your website’s exceeding the allocated PHP memory and increasing it to see if the issue gets resolved.

-With cheap hosting solutions, your website might end up being hosted in a poorly configurated environment that leads to different negative outputs and more frequent issues happening even if you are doing everything right.
-My tip here is to set up an automatic uptime monitor tool and get in touch with your hosting provider, as soon as you get a notification of a downtime regarding your website.
+You may think, “my WordPress site is down; it must be a WordPress problem.”
+In reality, with cheap hosting solutions, your website might end up being hosted in a poorly configurated environment that leads to different negative outputs and more frequent issues happening even if you are doing everything right.
+My tip here is to set up an automatic uptime monitor tool and get in touch with your hosting provider as soon as you get a notification of downtime regarding your website.